-- This is a yearly fee and will increase with inflation in subsequent years (in line with the government’s permitted rise).
+- This is a yearly fee and will increase with inflation in subsequent years (in line with any government-permitted rise).

-- If you are an English or EU student studying your first higher education qualification, you can apply for a tuition fee loan from the Student Loans Company.
-You will not start repaying this loan until you leave the course and are earning over £26,575 a year.
+- If you are an English student studying your first higher education qualification, you can apply for a tuition fee loan from Student Finance England.
+You will not start repaying this loan until you leave the course and are earning over £27,295 a year.

-- If you live in Scotland, Wales or Northern Ireland, you should apply to Student Finance Wales, Student Finance Northern Ireland, or SAAS.
+- If you live in Scotland, Wales or Northern Ireland, you should apply to SAAS, Student Finance Wales or Student Finance Northern Ireland.
 The loans and grants available to you will differ from those available from Student Finance England.

-- University College Birmingham does not charge for 24 or 48 week placements.
+- University College Birmingham does not charge UK students for 24 or 48-week placements.

 English tuition fees